ooyala/native-skin/README.md

   5. Select "Save for enterprise" and follow the instructions to generate ipa file.

 ##Build the OoyalaSkinSDK.framework

   1. xcodebuild -project sdk/OoyalaSkinSDK/OoyalaSkinSDK.xcodeproj/ -sdk iphonesimulator -target OoyalaSkinSDKUniversal
   2. find OoyalaSkinSDK.framework in sdk/OoyalaSkinSDK/build/

+##Running Unit Tests

+  1. Some of the JavaScript components have unit tests in their file.
+It is possible to run them using the [Node REPL](https://nodejs.org/api/repl.html).
+  1. For example, run the REPL and then do ".load collapsingBarUtils.js" followed by "CollapsingBarUtils.TestSuite.Run();".